Arghya4201/myclub_website/readme.md

 Readme_myClubWebsite5
     ->Creating a form for venue model that is why we mention 'model=Venue' ->fields = '__all__' creates a form with all the fields in the Venue model.
-We can also mention seperately if we want
+We can also mention seperately if we want -> This is a vustom form class named VenueForm and we can call an instance of this in our views methods like in add_venue and update_venue function function

 >>>>>
 Readme_myClubWebsite6